William A. Clark: Walter Clark

 Clark's nephew, Walter Miller Clark, son of James Ross and Miriam Augusta (Evans) Clark, along with Walter's wife, Virginia (McDowell) Clark, were passengers on the RMS Titanic.
 They were on their honeymoon.
 He was among the 1,514 who died on April 15, 1912, after the ship struck an iceberg at 2:20 a.m.
 Walter's wife, Virginia, was rescued by the RMS Carpathia, and arrived in New York City a widow.

-Some of Mr. Clark's personal items were retrieved in the debris field during an expedition to the site of the sinking in 1994.
+Some of Clark's personal items were retrieved in the debris field during an expedition to the site of the sinking in 1994.
 They were identified by engraved initials.
 They included shaving soap, toiletry items, cuff links, and gambling chips.

 Legacy

-Clark served twice as President of the Montana Constitutional Convention, ably presiding over efforts to turn the territory toward statehood.
-Clark's extensive art collection was donated to the Corcoran Gallery in Washington, D.C., after his death, greatly enriching that museum's holdings of European as well as American art.
-The Clark donation also included the construction of a new wing for the Corcoran, known appropriately as the Clark Wing.
-He left the Columbia Gardens to Butte, and the Paul Clark home to the orphaned children of Butte.
-Clark gave the Mary Andrews Clark home in Los Angeles for working women.
-He provided initial and ongoing endowment funds for the Kindergarten in New York City in honor of his first wife.
+Clark served twice as president of the Montana Constitutional Convention, presiding over efforts to turn the territory toward statehood.
+He was an active member of Montana's Society of Pioneers and contributed to their annual meetings and activities.
+Clark's extensive art collection was donated to the Corcoran Gallery in Washington, D.C., after his death.
+The Clark donation also included the construction of a new wing for the Corcoran, now known as the Clark Wing.
+He left the Columbia Gardens to Butte, and the Paul Clark home to the orphaned children of Butte with an endowment for its long-term operations.
+Clark helped fund and start the Collegiate Institute of Montana in Deer Lodge.
+He also left a bank building in Deer Lodge and contributed heavily to the Masonic Lodge buildings in both Deer Lodge and Butte.

+In his mother's name, Clark gave the Mary Andrews Clark home in Los Angeles for working women, and funded an endowment for its ongoing upkeep.
+Monlaco Road in Los Angeles is named after the Montana Land Company that Clark and his brother J. Ross formed, which was associated with extensive farming and refining of sugar beets in the region.
+He provided initial and ongoing endowment funds for a kindergarten in New York City in honor of his first wife.

-Clark further donated 135 acres to the Girl Scouts in honor of his elder daughter (by his second wife), Louise Amelia Andrée (who died at age 16 of meningitis), who had been very happy there.
+Clark further donated 135 acres to the Girl Scouts in honor of his elder daughter (by his second wife), Louise Amelia Andrée (who died at age 16 of meningitis).
 The Girl Scout camp in Briarcliff Manor was named Camp Andree Clark.

 Clark County, Nevada

-The city of Las Vegas was established as a maintenance stop for Clark's San Pedro, Los Angeles and Salt Lake Railroad.
+The township of Las Vegas was established as a maintenance stop for Clark's San Pedro, Los Angeles and Salt Lake Railroad.
 He subdivided 110 acres into 1200 lots, some of which on the corner of Fremont Street in Las Vegas sold for as much as $1750.
 The Las Vegas area was organized as Clark County, Nevada, in Clark's honor.
-Clark's involvement in the founding of Las Vegas is recounted in a decidedly negative light by Chris Romano in the "Las Vegas" episode of Comedy Central's Drunk History, with Rich Fulcher portraying Clark.
+His involvement in the founding of Las Vegas is recounted in a decidedly negative light by Chris Romano in the "Las Vegas" episode of Comedy Central's Drunk History, with Rich Fulcher portraying Clark.